Everyone has a right to healthcare. But registering with a GP can be very difficult when you are homeless.

-Cards can be ordered by services for FREE, using the button below.
+Cards can be downloaded to print, using the button below.

 This film was created by James Phillips films as Groundswell’s prize for winning the Homeless Link’s ‘Communicating for Change’ award in 2019.
 The award celebrates the impact communications can have to engage, change behaviour and improve lives.